 - Backup: Using the mysqldump tool, you can take a backup of one or multiple databases.

-- Restore: Even, you can restore the database with the dump file.
+- Restore: Even you can restore the database with the dump file.

 Roles of MySQL Administration

-MySQL Administration provides the following roles:
+MySQL Administration offers the following roles:

 - Grant Privileges: It permits rights to the user.